browserify/browserify/readme.markdown

 Make `file` available from outside the bundle with `require(file)`.

 The `file` param is anything that can be resolved by `require.resolve()`.

+`file` can also be a stream, but you should also use `opts.basedir` so that relative requires will be resolvable.

 Use the `expose` property of opts to specify a custom dependency name.
 `require('./vendor/angular/angular.js', {expose: 'angular'})` enables `require('angular')`